Notre Dame de Paris or Notre Dame Cathedral is one of the favorite tourist destinations for both Catholic and non-Catholic tourists.

 Children (0-3 years): Free Entry

-2. Guided visit of Notre Dame and Ile de la Cité
+2. Notre Dame and Ile de la Cité

-The second part of the tour includes a guided visit to Notre Dame and the towers where one can climb and get a panoramic view of Paris.
+The second part of the tour includes a guided tour of Notre Dame.

 Adult ticket (15+ years): 35 Euros